polichtm/MCW-SAP-Hana-on-Azure/README.md

 # SAP HANA on Azure

-Contoso, a pharmaceutical company, wants to migrate its SAP HANA deployment to Azure.
-In order to evaluate Azure Infrastructure as a service (IaaS) capabilities, Contoso needs to set up a highly available deployment of SAP HANA on Azure virtual machines, running SUSE Linux Enterprise Edition.
+Contoso, a pharmaceutical company, wants to significantly reduce server and storage hardware in their own datacenters to minimize IT related costs.
+The leadership asked Contoso IT to look into the possibility of migrating its SAP HANA environment to cloud.
+Contoso also wants to dramatically simplify the process of provisioning Azure resources, as well as installation and configuration of SAP HANA software components.
+Contoso IT has been relying on Ansible to manage its on-premises environment and, with the cloud migration plans, it started evaluating the use of Terraform to automate on-premises and cloud-based deployments.

 ## Target audience